8 Amazing Things to do in Caramoan, Camarines Sur, Philippines

-Although I did not go island hopping (yet) I did enquire about it in Guijalo.
+I never did this so I can’t give advice on what to do in the Caramoan islands, but I did inquire about it in Guijalo.
 For 1500php you can get a boat for a day.
 It holds eight people.
 You will visit three islands.

-Other options include renting a kayak (which sounds awesome) or getting a package deal through a tour company.
+Other options include renting a kayak or getting a package deal through a tour company.

 8. Gota Beach

-The last and also my top pick on this list of things to do in Caramoan is Gota Beach which I only went to because I noticed it on my GPS and I had the motorbike for 4 more hours or so.
+The last and also my top pick on this list of things to do in Caramoan is Gota Beach.
+I only went to it because I noticed it on my GPS.
+I’m glad I did.

 Getting To Caramoan

-From Naga you can take a bus, which is what I did.
+From Naga, you can take a bus, which is what I did.
 It cost 220php and took 4 hours.
 The scenery was awesome, especially in the second half of the journey.
-There is no toilet on the bus, but they do stop at some bus stations where I feel you could find a toilet if you need to.
+There is no toilet on the bus, but they do stop at some bus stations along the way.

 They also make a stop in Sta Maria, Presentacion at a small eatery called Sharon Store.
 It has a toilet inside and you can buy refreshments.
 They stop there for about 20 minutes.
 This happened on the way there and on the way back.

-You could also take a Banga (boat) from Sabang Port to Guijalo and then a tricycle from Guijalo to Caramoan, which probably costs about 60php.
-I could have done this on the way back but I try to avoid boats since I get seasick, although the windy mountain road on the bus may have been worse.
-Also, the bus leaves all day whilst the boat stops at 1300pm (or 1100 depending on which way you are going.
+You could also take a Banga (boat) from Sabang Port to Guijalo and then a tricycle from Guijalo to Caramoan.
+This costs about 60php.
+I could have done this on the way back but I try to avoid boats since I get seasick.
+Although the windy mountain road on the bus may have been worse.
+Also, the bus leaves all day whilst the boat stops at 13:00 pm (or 11:00 am) depending on which way you are going.

 To get to Sabang from Naga you can catch a direct minivan.
 You can also catch a bus heading to Caramoan or Lagonoy and get off at San Jose.
 From San Jose catch a jeepney (or whatever) to Sabang Port which costs 15php.